 Note.
 If you are using Authenticated Switch Access (ASA), the port interface must be authenticated for FTP and Telnet use.
 The login profile must also have permission to use FTP.
 Otherwise the switch will not accept an FTP login.
-For information about ASA and user privileges, refer to Chapter 8, "Managing Switch Security."
+For information about ASA and user privileges, refer to the "Managing Switch Security" chapter of this manual.